Antony Partos

-His scores for TV dramas include The Slap (AGSC Award for Best TV Theme), Mabo (AGSC Award for Best Telemovie Score), Rake (AGSC Award for best music in a TV Series and best song for a TV drama), Redfern Now (AACTA Award for best music score in television and best song for a TV drama).
+His scores for TV dramas include The Slap (AGSC Award for Best TV Theme), Mabo (AGSC Award for Best Telemovie Score), Rake (AGSC Award for Best Music in a TV Series and Best Song for a TV Drama), Redfern Now (AACTA Award for Best Music Score in Television and Best Song for a TV Drama).

 Other projects include the United States feature film, 99 Homes, the award-winning score for the feature film Tanna (AACTA and Film Critics Circle Award), the feature documentary Sherpa (winner of the AGSC as well as AACTA award for best music for a documentary) alongside the drama series Love Child, Janet King and Jack Irish.

-In 2015 Partos was the Vice-President of the Australian Guild of Screen Composers (AGSC).

 Early life

-Antony Partos studied Piano, Horn and Composition at The Sydney Conservatorium High School from 1980 to 1986.
+Antony Partos studied piano, horn, and composition at the Conservatorium High School in Sydney from 1980 to 1986.
 In 1987 he was accepted into the Australian Film, Television and Radio School.
 He completed a Bachelor of Arts in Film and Television, majoring in sound in 1991.
-In 1994 he formed the music production house, Supersonic, with composers Andrew Lancaster and Paul Healy, at Minton House in Sydney's Kings Cross.
-In 2010 Supersonic closed, and he and Lancaster formed the music production house, Sonar Music, at Fox Studios Australia in Moore Park, New South Wales.
+In 1994 he formed the music production house Supersonic, with composers Andrew Lancaster and Paul Healy, at Minton House in Sydney's Kings Cross.
+In 2010 Supersonic closed, and he and Lancaster formed the music production house Sonar Music at Disney Studios Australia in Moore Park in Sydney.

 Personal life

-Antony Michael Partos' parents are Andrew Partos (born 1930) and Robin Partos (1938–2006) and his sister was Vanessa Partos (1970–1989).
-Partos' partner is Rebecca Gregg, they have two children.
+Antony Michael Partos' parents are Andrew Partos (1930–2022) and Robin Partos (1938–2006), and his sister was Vanessa Partos (1970–1989).
+Partos' partner is Rebecca Gregg; they have two children.